 I was born into a great deal of comfort in 1958.
 My Australian father, Redding Unction was a property developer and my mother Giselda Fasnacht, a Diva of some renown.
 I say was because both are long dead at the time of writing.

 Yes, that’s right, she is my mother.
 Anybody who saw her Violetta in La Traviata of 1975 at the Venice Opera, will attest to her skill and her heft.
-It was said at the time that she could fill the house with both her voice and her abundant physical assets.
+It was written in Opera Today, that she could fill the house with both her voice and her abundant physical assets.
 Not long after, the reviewer who made this remark, met with a fatal accident involving a cement hopper.

 Pickles sported a mass of wiry hair and bushy sideburns, providing his narrow shoulders with ever-descending drifts of dandruff.
-He had an accidental opportunity to view my drawing before I could secrete it and it was one of the few occasions he remained silent.
-Master Pickles found, however, several other occasions to declare his point of view.
+He had an accidental opportunity to view my drawing before I could hide it and this was one of the few occasions he remained silent.
+Nevertheless, Master Pickles found other opportunities to declare his point of view.

-Unction, you are destined for a hard life my boy, notwithstanding the fact that yours is the brightest young mind I have encountered in my career.
+Unction, you are destined for a hard life my boy, notwithstanding that yours is the brightest young mind I have encountered in my career.
 I am compelled to say you are a very unlikeable person.
-You are in possession of an oppositional nature verging on the psychotic, and as such, bringing out the worst in everyone you cross paths with.
+You are in possession of an oppositional nature verging on the psychotic, and as such, you bring out the worst in everyone you cross paths with.

-‘You are too thin Foster, eat boy, eat,’ was their familiar refrain as the aged Falstaff’s passed pies to me behind the barn, having transported them on his lap in the wheelbarrow.
+‘You are too thin Foster, eat boy, eat,’ was the familiar refrain as the aged Falstaff’s passed pies to me behind the barn, having transported them on his lap in the wheelbarrow.
 For some reason they thought it prudent to engage in this activity in a clandestine way.
-They, as did all the staff at my home, were of the opinion my mother could become fearsome for any reason at all.
-She was a person whose disapproval was both comprehensive and long-lasting, as I myself had learnt from an early age.
+They, as was all the staff at my home, believed my mother could become fearsome for any reason at all.
+Her disapproval was both comprehensive and long-lasting, as I myself had learnt from an early age.

-Sometimes the Falstaff’s, father and son, actually spoke in unison, including Mrs. Falstaff.
-When they did this they looked at each other, bursting into laughter.
-I also giggled to the point of exhaustion.
-I loved the Falstaff family to bits and wished with all my heart to roam in the woods with them, cut the flowers necessary for the diva’s vases, rake the maple leaves and sit at their hearth in the evenings, listening to their stories.
+The Falstaff’s, often spoke in unison, including Mrs. Falstaff.
+When they did this they looked at each other and burst into laughter.
+I also giggled to the point of exhaustion, every time it happened.
+I loved the Falstaff family to bits and wished for nothing so ambitious as to roam in the woods with them, cut the flowers for the diva’s vases, rake the maple leaves and sit at their hearth in the evenings, listening to their stories.
 Understandably, gardening was a topic close to their hearts and many an afternoon was spent listening to remarkable anecdotes regarding the vegetable kingdom.

-Master Pickles was an ambiguously comforting presence in my life at Schloss but at least he was wrong about one thing; I was not destined for a hard life.
-I invariably landed on my feet, granted at the expense of others; but one must get ahead.
+Master Pickles, an ambiguously comforting presence in my life at Schloss, was wrong about one thing; I was not destined for a hard life.
+I invariably landed on my feet, granted at the expense of others; one must get ahead.
 With the above assessment of my early school career and the agreement of my parents, I entered into what became a lifetime of psychotherapy, interrupted briefly by a litigious stint as a psychotherapist myself.
 That, of course, is another story for which I would need many hours and the presence of my lawyer to explain.

-It became clear at an early age I had some talent for drawing and as such, I could often be found practicing in the gardens of my college.
-These were lonely years but when I was drawing I was happy.
+It became clear at an early age I had some talent for art and as such, I could often be found quietly drawing.
+My childhood was lonely, but when drawing, I was happy.

-In the drawing and on the day, my mother has an expression of superiority only she could muster.
-I called the drawing ‘Hate’ but changed it to ‘Hat’, before showing it to Giselda, who predictably found it abhorrent, saying it was not realistic to make a human, namely herself, the same colour as a boiled lobster.
+My mother has an expression of superiority only she could muster.
+I called the drawing ‘Hate’ changing it to ‘Hat’, before showing it to Giselda.
+She predictably found it abhorrent, saying it was not realistic to make a human, namely herself, the same colour as a boiled lobster.
 I decided not to press the fact that she was, in fact, severely sunburned.
 By this time she had lost a fair proportion of her weight, although she remained a formidable woman for the rest of her life.
-The holiday was brief and consisted mainly of her providing me with a babysitter for every day we were ensconced at the resort, while she consorted with a variety of young Balinese men.
+The holiday was brief and consisted mainly of her providing me with a Balinese playmate for every day we were ensconced at the resort, while she consorted with a variety of young Balinese men.

-Serendipitously, my father was building a two hundred room luxury resort at Ubud in central Bali, on the slopes of the beautiful but now spoiled, Campuan Valley.
+Whilst holidaying in Bali my father was building a two hundred room luxury resort at Ubud in central Bali, on the slopes of the beautiful but now spoiled Campuan Valley.
 It was a ghastly Ziggurat of showy opulence; a testament to the heady days of excess exerted by the scions of Indonesia’s ruling classes and ably assisted by chancer’s like my father.
-Although father promised to be there to meet me (having been an absent parent my entire life) he never showed up, much to my relief.
-After all, I had never met the man and from what I had heard I would be better off not doing so.
+Although father promised to be there to meet me he never showed up.
+I had never met the man and from what I had heard, I would be better off not doing so.
 In regard to matters family, I should mention here I have a half-brother, Shane who I met much later; fear not I will come to him eventually.
 Actually, on reflection, it might be wise to be a little fearful.

 By the time I was sixteen, I had graduated secondary school and entered Cambridge to read Romantic Poetry under the Laureate, Sir Clement Knight-Clules, an extremely austere fellow who resisted human contact if it could be so arranged.
 Circumstances arose occasionally, where he could not evade the presence of a member of his own species.
 The interlocutor would be offered a chair near the door of his vast and poorly lit room in a dreary corner of the campus.

 Near the end of my time at Cambridge I was summoned by the great man.
 I took up my position adjacent to the door and Sir Clement swivelled in his chair so that only the back of his thinning hair could be seen above the piles of dusty and unmarked essays.

 ‘If you indicate any commitment at all, a doctorate will be yours for the taking.’

-My reputation preceded me in the form of a letter from Cambridge.
+My reputation preceded me in the form of a note buried in the Cambridge archives.
 I purloined it later as result of a request via the Freedom of Information Act.
 The missive suggested, and I quote part thereof–

 …one should have at all times immediate access to psychological services for Master Unction.
 His behaviour is considered aberrant by all known acceptable standards and should be watched for lapses into unpleasant social interactions and worse.
 Several students disappeared without a trace during his tenure here and we are sorry to say uncorroborated suspicion fell within his ambit.
 (Names omitted.)